Orthogonal Statistical Learning: Sufficient Conditions for Theorems and : Single Index Losses

 \paragraph{\pref{ass:well_specified}} This likewise follows immediately by expanding the directional derivative and applying the law of iterated expectation:

 We now argue about the remaining assumptions.
 We will repeatedly invoke the following expression for the second derivative of the population risk.

 Let us introduce some additional notation.
-Let $g\in\nuisance$ and $\theta\in\target$ be the free variables in the statements of \pref{ass:strong_convex_loss} and \pref{ass:smooth_loss}.
+Let $g\in\nuisance$ and $\theta\in\target$ be the free variables in the statements of \pref{ass:smooth_loss} and \pref{ass:strong_convex_loss}.
 We define the following vector- and matrix-valued random variables: